dehora/nakadi-java/README.md

 ## Usage

 This section summarizes what you can do with the client.
+The [nakadi-java-examples](https://github.com/dehora/nakadi-java-examples) project provides runnable examples for most of what you see here.

 ### Available Resources